jrfnl/clearPHP/rules/strict-comparisons.md

 if ($x == false) { /* process error */ } else { /* process finding */}

 ```

 Things gets a little more confusing when some information is carried by the type of the value.
 Here, `strpos` will return `false` if it can't find the needle (`'a'`) in the haystack (`'abc'`).
 But it will also return `0` if it finds the needle in the first position, which is indexed with 0.

 ## Security Error

-The `==` and `!=` are also a weakness when dealing with passwords.
+The loose equations `==` and `!=` are also a weakness when dealing with passwords.
 Usually, passwords are not compared directly, but after hashing, using methods like haval, tiger or ripemd128 (Older code may rely on MD5, SHA1 or CRC32).
 All those hash are strings, containing numbers and letters.

 ```php
 <?php